rmstibbard/five-a-side/README.md

 - react-redux

+### Data handling

+User-inputted players' names are added to an array named playersList in state.

 ## Future development

 In its current form the app is rather simple; it has no features other than those described above.
-For future development features which could be added include player skill levels, colour of team kits, and a listing of previous games.
+For future versions, features which could be added include player skill levels, colour of team kits, and a listing of previous games.
 More ambitious would be a backend connection to an API using Laravel so that games can be accessed and saved across devices.

-In view of the time limit, and due to my relative lack of experience with React, I decided to aim for the current product as an MVP rather than trying to build something more ambitious which did not work.
+In view of the time limit, and due to my relative lack of experience with React, I decided to aim for the current product as an MVP rather than trying to build something more ambitious which might not work.
 In future, as I increase my familiarity with React and Redux I am sure building more complex apps will not be difficult.